-Raglan Road is a table service Irish pub at Downtown Disney in Walt Disney World.
+Raglan Road is a table service Irish pub at Disney Springs in Walt Disney World.
 While you can stop into the bar just for drinks, the table service dining and quality Irish entertainment is the real draw here.
 Raglan Road has an authentic Irish menu, which (per the Raglan Road website) is a real rarity for Irish restaurants in the United States.

 We have little experience with authentic Irish pubs, but Raglan Road certainly feels authentic.
 Between the buildings that were actually brought over from Ireland and the entertainment consisting of Irish acts, it feels authentic.
 The Irish decor is comprised of dark woods, brass fixtures, nice tiling, and brickwork, rather than just a bunch of green shamrocks liberally thrown around, giving further credibility to the pub actually being Irish, not just posing as an Irish pub.
 Either it actually is, or they’ve sure done an incredible job faking it.